Money has been an important aspect of all our lives for more than 3000 years of human history.

 A rampant penetration of the mobile phones has aided heavily in the adoption of digital wallet solutions for the remittance.

-It’s estimated that by 2020, the adoption rate of mobile wallets would be around 79% for the sub-Saharan African region.
+It is estimated that by 2024, the adoption rate of mobile wallets globally will be 3 trillion.

 Digital technology is quickly transforming the whole landscape of the remittance industry.